Capital Asset Policy

 - an individual asset, or

-- a collection of items or components that are very similar and that have been identified by the Chief Financial Officer as one asset for the purpose of capitalisation, whose combined original cost is $2,000 or more, or
+- a collection of items or components that are very similar and that have been identified by the Director of Finance as one asset for the purpose of capitalisation, whose combined original cost is $2,000 or more, or

-- an accessory which cannot operate in isolation and which was acquired for permanent attachment to an existing capital asset and judged by the Chief Financial Officer to significantly increase the efficacy and efficiency of the existing capital asset, irrespective of cost.
+- an accessory which cannot operate in isolation and which was acquired for permanent attachment to an existing capital asset and judged by the Director of Finance to significantly increase the efficacy and efficiency of the existing capital asset, irrespective of cost.

 - All servers, desktop computers, laptops, AV equipment held in the Information and Technology Services pool, regardless of whether components are purchased separately or as part of a standard system bundle or a custom system bundle, and all artwork acquired for the University's art collection must be capitalised, irrespective of cost.